 Another thump came through the door.

 “I said stop!
-You’re going to break it,” Colleen turned the knob with ease.
-She pulled on the door but nothing happened.
-Her eyes scanned the inside of the door searching for any sort of oddity.
+You’re gonna break it,” Colleen turned the knob with ease.
+She pulled on the door, but nothing happened.
+Her eyes scanned the inside of the door searching for any sort of obstruction.
 There was none.
 The white door just stood there looking the same as it always had.

 “Sandy, try it again.”
 Colleen instructed.